dongyeon99/dongyeon99.github.io/index.md

 ## About me

-I am undergrudate student in soongsil University.
+I am an undergraduate student in Department of Bioinformatics and Bioengineering, Soongsil University.
+While attending undergraduate classes and working as a research intern, I became interested Genomic analysis, next-generation sequencing (NGS), Bio Artificial Intelligence, ML

 ## Contact